 - 13.16 John was from a white British family and was born in 1993.
 He originated from the north of England.
 His parents separated when he was a child and he resided with his mother.
 His father had remarried, and he had two half siblings.
-After his mother's death, he went to live with his father and his new wife. - 13.17 John attended a local school before going to university at a state of the second second.
-He obtained a mathematics degree and later a Master's degree. - 13.18 Poppy's diary had multiple references to them both drinking and 'getting drunk' whilst they travelled.
+After his mother's death, he went to live with his father and his new wife. - 13.17 John attended a local school before going to university at mathematics degree and later a Master's degree. - 13.18 Poppy's diary had multiple references to them both drinking and 'getting drunk' whilst they travelled.
 This is not considered to be an unusual factor, as young people travelling and enjoying the social element of new countries, people, food, and drinks as they socialised frequently where alcohol was a feature. - 13.19 There is no police information or intelligence about John.
 He did not have a criminal record and had not come to the attention of police before the incident.